xavidop/alexa-nodejs-k8s-helloworld/docs/WEBSERVER.md

 ## Conclusion

-As you can see with just 4 lines of code we transform an Alexa Skill using AWS Lambda into an Express app thanks to the Amazon Alexa teamn and its fabulous adapter.
+As you can see with just 4 lines of code we transform an Alexa Skill using AWS Lambda into an Express app thanks to the Amazon Alexa team and its fabulous adapter.

 I hope this example project is useful to you.